material-components/material-components-ios/components/Dialogs/README.md

 `MDCDialogTransitionController` implements `UIViewControllerAnimatedTransitioning` and `UIViewControllerTransitioningDelegate` to vend the presentation controller during the transition.

-#### MDCAlertController
+#### `MDCAlertController`

-`MDCAlertController` provides a simple interface for developers to present a modal dialog according to the Material spec.
+`MDCAlertController` provides a basic alert interface that can be used when a custom dialog view controller class is not necessary.

 ### Installing dialogs